 GRAVITY Instrument Description

 GRAVITY is not a monolithic instrument.
 It is a collection of sub-systems that aims to precisely control the wavefront of the incoming light and its path through the VLTI system before the actual combination of beams takes place and interference fringes are created.
-A unique aspect of GRAVITY, and the first time this is ever realised, is its ability to interfere the light coming from either a single astronomical source (single-field mode or on-axis) or from two sources simultaneously (dual-field mode or off-axis).
-In dual-field, the GRAVITY system can perform phase referenced observations supported by the accurate knowledge of the path length which is assessed by a laser system.
+A unique aspect of GRAVITY, and the first time this is ever realised, is its ability to interfere the light coming from either a single astronomical source (single-field on-axis) or from two sources simultaneously (dual-field).
+In dual-field, the GRAVITY system can perform phase referenced observations supported by the accurate knowledge of the path length which is assessed by a laser metrology system.
 In this mode of observation, the interferometric phase of the primary star is calibrated to that of the secondary against the detrimental influence of the atmosphere.
 This enables highly accurate angle measurements on sky and is the basis for GRAVITY's astrometric observing mode.
-In GRAVITY's imaging observing mode, dual-field observations allow to observe relatively faint targets and use a brighter star as the fringe-track star.
+In GRAVITY's imaging observing mode, dual-field observations allow to observe relatively faint targets and use a brighter star for fringe tracking.
 The difference between the two modes of GRAVITY is the observation strategy and the use of the laser metrology to measure the light-path.

 The sub-systems of GRAVITY include:

 • The IR wavefront sensing system CIAO.
-CIAO is located in each of the UT coude room and it will operate with the deformable mirror of the MACAOs.
+CIAO is located in each of the UT coude room and it operates with the deformable mirror of the VLTI.

 • A polarisation control system to counteract polarisation effects in the VLTI.
 GRAVITY can work either in a split or a combined polarisation mode.